 Are periods necessary?
 That very question is actually the subject of quite a lot of scientific debate.
 Do we really need them to keep us balanced or healthy?
 Do they have any function beyond shedding unused uterine lining and letting us know that we're not knocked up?
-Many scientists believe that they don't, though there many be some health effects to skipping your period long-term.
-And the science of menstrual suppression and periods is actually pretty fascinating — as long as you're not squeamish about bleeding, birth control, uterine tissue and other glorious aspects of being a woman, of course.
+Many scientists believe that they don't, though there may be some health effects to skipping your period long-term.
+And the science of menstrual suppression and periods is actually pretty fascinating — as long as you're not squeamish about bleeding, birth control, uterine tissue, and other glorious aspects that come with having a period, of course.

 So here's what you can do to stop your period before it starts.
 Sorry; if it's hit on the day before a gigantic project or huge date, it's there to stay until it's played out.

 Why You Can't Stop A Period That's Already In Progress